-There’s also another Hemingway’s Brewery at the Port Douglas Marina, which is also dog-friendly.
+Heading north to Port Douglas, the Port Douglas Marina is home to a second Hemingway’s Brewery, which also welcomes dogs.
 Another popular dog-friendly spot in Port Douglas is St Crispin’s Cafe.
-Open for breakfast and dinner, the picturesque spot overlooks a dam and the greenery of the Mirage golf course.
-For more dog-friendly dining locations in Port Douglas, check out the listing from the local tourism authority.
+Open for breakfast and dinner from Tuesday to Saturday, the picturesque spot overlooks a dam and the greenery of the Mirage golf course.

 Dog-Friendly Accommodation in Cairns

-For a pet-friendly taste of luxury around Cairns, consider staying at Sariyi at Palm Cove.
+Another pet-friendly hotel option close to Cairns is the Sariyi at Palm Cove.
 This waterfront property has pet-friendly rooms with large courtyards, and there’s no size restrictions.
 Dogs are allowed to dine with your in the al fresco restaurants onsite, including the rooftop courtyard.
 You’ll just need to bring your dog’s bed and bowls.
 Contact the property directly for full details.

 An increasing number of caravan parks around Cairns are becoming pet-friendly.
-Another pet-friendly caravan park option is the award-winning BIG4 Ingenia Holidays Cairns Coconut Resort.
-This park has just about everything you could imagine for kids, plus a dog agility park for four-legged kids (luckily on the far side of the park).
+Even the award-winning BIG4 Ingenia Holidays Cairns Coconut Resort is now pet-friendly, with pets allowed on powered and ensuite sites.
+This park has just about everything you could imagine for kids, plus a dog agility park for four-legged kids.

 If you’re travelling on a budget and are happy with a no-frills option, there’s also a free camping ground at Gordonvale, 25 minutes south of the centre of Cairns.
 Greenpatch Reserve has toilets and picnic facilities, plus hot showers for a small fee.